 As expected, the Sonos One is essentially a Play:1 but with new controls and features.
 Build quality, as we’re accustomed to with Sonos, is exceptional.

 The Play:1 is Sonos’ smallest speaker and the One looks just like it on the whole.
 The classy design features smooth and clean curves and will fit in with modern décor.
 As usual you can choose from black or white colours.

 It’s bigger than the likes of the Google Home but compact enough to fit into small spaces like kitchen worktops and bedside tables.

 The obvious difference between the One and the Play:1 is the control panel on the top which is flat rather than dipped.

-Like new-generation Play:5, it’s got touch sensitive buttons for playback and also a set of 6 microphones for that all-important interaction with the smart assistant - a quick tap will mute the mics for privacy or to stop accidental triggers.
+Like new-generation Play:5, it’s got touch-sensitive buttons for playback and also a set of six microphones for that all-important interaction with the smart assistant - a quick tap will mute the mics for privacy or stop accidental triggers.

 Sound quality and features

 One of the main reasons to get the One over rival smart speakers is the sound quality on offer.
 Cheaper ones might be more affordable but you’re getting much poorer sound.